Go Tell the Spartans: Production

-Development
+Development and writing

-Director Ted Post persuaded Avco Embassy Pictures to produce the film on a limited budget.
-He sent the script to a friend of Burt Lancaster, then 65 years old, who was recuperating from a knee injury (his character limps throughout the film).
-Calling the script brilliant, Lancaster agreed to star in it, and when the 31-day production budget ran short, he paid $150,000 to complete it.
-The younger actors cast were Marc Singer as infantry Captain Al Olivetti, a gung-ho career officer seeking to earn the Combat Infantryman Badge, and Craig Wasson as Corporal Courcey, the idealistic college-educated draftee who wants to see what a real war is like.

-Writing
+Screenwriter Wendell Mayes was fascinated with the Vietnam War.
+He optioned the novel with his own money and tried to finance it as a film, but was rejected by all major studios, including Paramount and 20th Century Fox.
+"This was the first thing that I optioned that finally did go," he said.
+"It was also one that I was in love with.
+I could see how the relationships of the people who were in the novel could be turned into a story, a war picture that could really get hold of you."

-The story was inspired by a futile 1964 special-forces operation at Tan Hoa in the Central Highlands of Vietnam, an objective that turned out to be an abandoned settlement containing only a field, an abandoned airstrip and three or four French gravestones.
+The story was inspired by a futile 1964 special-forces operation at Tan Hoa in the Central Highlands of Vietnam, an objective that turned out to be an abandoned settlement containing only a field, an abandoned airstrip, and three or four French gravestones.
 The graves inspired the film's title, taken from Simonides's epitaph to the 300 soldiers killed in the Battle of Thermopylae against the Persians in 480 B.C.: "Go tell the Spartans, stranger passing by, that here, obedient to their laws, we lie."
-The film's name thus constitutes foreshadowing of the narrative arc, as the film's soldiers–like the Spartans at Thermopylae–are sent to their deaths.
+The film's name is a foreshadowing of the narrative arc, as the soldiers–like the Spartans at Thermopylae–are sent to their deaths.

-The screenplay by Wendell Mayes was shopped around for years with various older leading men such as Robert Mitchum, William Holden and Paul Newman offered the role of Major Asa Barker.
-The project was turned down by Paramount and 20th Century Fox.

-Unlike the elite US Army Special Forces of Ford's original novel, whom he called the "US Army Raiders", Mayes' screenplay of Military Assistance Advisory Group military advisors comprised a collection of misfits.
+Unlike the elite US Army Special Forces of Ford's original novel, whom he called the "US Army Raiders," Mayes' screenplay involving Military Assistance Advisory Group military advisors focuses on a collection of misfits.
 A female reporter character in the novel was removed from the screenplay.
+Mayes later said "The script isn't faithful to the book at all, incidentally, but the novelist loved the movie.
+I sent him the script, and he wrote me a little note, saying he wished his novel was as good as my screenplay."

-In 1977, the producers sought assistance from the U.S. Army, who responded that assistance would only be forthcoming if modifications to the script and characters were made.
-The Army response stated that its advisors to Vietnam in 1964 were "virtually all outstanding individuals, hand picked for their jobs, and quite experienced ...
-[I]n presenting an offhand collection of losers it is totally unrealistic of the Army in Vietnam in that period".
+In 1977, the producers sought assistance from the U.S. Army, which responded that assistance would only be forthcoming if modifications to the script and characters were made.
+The Army insisted that its advisors in South Vietnam in 1964 were "virtually all outstanding individuals, handpicked for their jobs, and quite experienced ...
+[I]n presenting an offhand collection of losers, it is totally unrealistic of the Army in Vietnam in that period".